-- Arm A: 12 weeks of placebo

-- Arm B: 6 weeks of cytisinicline, followed by 6 weeks of placebo
+- Arm A: 12 weeks of placebo - Arm B: 6 weeks of cytisinicline, followed by 6 weeks of placebo

-- Arm C: 12 weeks of cytisinicline
+• Arm C: 12 weeks of cytisinicline

-The ORCA-2 study had two independent primary endpoints that evaluated the success of smoking abstinence for both 6-week and 12-week durations of cytisinicline treatment, compared to placebo.
-The primary endpoints for ORCA-2 were biochemically verified continuous abstinence measured during the last 4 weeks of each treatment duration.
-Both the 6- and 12-week cytisinicline treatments demonstrated significantly better quit rates than placebo with ORs of 8.0 and 6.3, respectively.
+The ORCA-2 study had two independent primary endpoints that evaluated for successful smoking cessation for both 6-week and 12-week durations of cytisinicline treatment, compared to placebo.
+The primary endpoints for ORCA-2 were biochemically verified continuous smoking cessation measured during the last 4 weeks of each treatment duration.
+Both the 6- and 12-week cytisinicline treatments demonstrated significantly better quit rates than placebo with odds ratios, or ORs, of 8.0 and 6.3, respectively.